Two women vocalists

 * * *

 By way of contrast, the innovative Cleo Sol (Cleopatra Zvezdana Nikolic!
-I wish I was called that) is quite elusive, doing few live gigs.
+I wish I was called that) was at first quite elusive, doing few live gigs (YouTube).
 A denizen of Ladbroke Grove, her Serbian-Spanish mother and Jamaican father are both musicians.
-She has released two studio albums, Rose in the Dark (2020) (playlist):
+She has released two studio albums, Rose in the Dark (2020) (these are all playlists):

 In wiki’s choice phrase, “she is rumoured to be a member of” (I like that) Sault, an even more elusive “avant-soul” (WTF) collective (reviews e.g. here and here).
 Since 2019 they have released six studio albums, dazzling sound collages that include Untitled (Rise, 2020):